JoseRoca/AfxNova/docs/RichEdit /CTextRow Class.md

 Sets whether this row is allowed to be broken across pages.

 ```
-FUNCTION CTextRow.SetKeepTogether (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetKeepTogether (BYVAL Value AS LONG) AS HRESULT
 ```

 | Parameter | Description |